 - This leader will have oversight of approximately 7+ direct reports, and will manage multiple departments including Grant Accounting, Audit and Tax, General Accounting, Treasury operations, and Tribal Reimbursement.

 - Responsible for monthly and annual financial reporting, including the completion of Medicare and other governmental financial reporting.
-This also includes accounting and financial projections related to patient receivables, and technical memos for regulations/standards. remove
+This also includes accounting and financial projections related to patient receivables, and technical memos for regulations/standards.

-- The VP of Accounting will create a positive working environment, leading the team with a focus on engagement, culture, and will provide effective tools and training to ensure that reporting, compliance, funding, and audit initiatives are met.
+- The VP will create a positive working environment, leading the team with a focus on engagement, culture, and will provide effective tools and training to ensure that reporting, compliance, funding, and audit initiatives are met.